mlcheng/js-binding/README.md

 # js-binding

 Data binding in JavaScript usually means knockout.js or angular.js or some other framework/library.
 I decided to make my own data binding library just to see what would happen.

 A demo is available on my [playground](https://www.michaelcheng.us/playground/lib-js/binding/).

 ## Usage
 Usage of this library has become much more powerful since the last release.
+Note that there are some breaking changes, most importantly the removal of the `data-iq-bind-scope` attribute.
 There are many ways to bind data, but let's take a look at the easiest first.

 ```html
 <div data-iq-bind>{person.name} is {person.age} years old!</div>